 Welcome!
 My name is Sysy Morales.
 (Sysy is pronounced like two letter C’s and yes, it’s my real name) I’m the creator of this site.
 I have had type 1 diabetes since age 11.
-I’m a wife, stay at home mother of twin toddlers, diabetes health coach, diabetes advocate, peer mentor, and public speaker.
-I juggle glass balls all day (you probably do, too!)
+I’m a wife, I homeschool my twin 8-year-old son and daughter.
+I write 6 days a week at DiabetesDaily.com for the past 2 years and have given dozens of talks on living well with diabetes all around the U.S. as a peer mentor and public speaker.

-If you are a woman with any type of diabetes and want straight forward encouragement to strive to be as healthy as possible and still remain your fabulous self then you have come to the right place.
-I believe it’s time for diabetic women to have it all: health, energy, freedom, children, and their choice of work.
-I also believe it all begins with healthy glucose management, the right attitude, and self love.
+If you are anyone with any type of diabetes and want straightforward encouragement to strive to be as healthy as possible and still remain your fabulous self then you have come to the right place.
 If you’re a man with diabetes, please stick around!
-You’ll find most of the site’s content is for any gender, any age.
+You’ll find most of the site’s content is for any gender, any age (actually, men read this site just as much as women).
 It’s just that from time to time I’ll talk about pregnancy, pms…ya know, girl stuff.

 My sister Ana also has type 1 diabetes and is this site’s amazing artist and illustrator and contributing writer.
 Read all about her here!